 Searching Active or Inactive Vulnerabilities

-When you navigate to ENVIRONMENT > VULNERABILITIES, USM Anywhere displays, by default, all active vulnerabilities.
+When you go to Environment > Vulnerabilities, USM Anywhere displays, by default, all active vulnerabilities.
 The filter Show Active is checked.

 If you want to see the inactive vulnerabilities, click the filter Show Active to remove the check mark.
 USM Anywhere will display the list of your inactive vulnerabilities.